Ultraplot/ultraplot/docs/usage.rst

 Integration features
 ====================

-ultraplot includes *optional* integration features with four external
+UltraPlot includes *optional* integration features with four external
 packages: the `pandas`_ and `xarray`_ packages, used for working with annotated tables and arrays, and the `cartopy`_ and `basemap`_ geographic plotting packages.